pricing guides · June 3, 2026 · 6 min read

 Send your specs through our estimate request form or email shawn@washingtontimbercompany.com directly.
 Include:

-- Your timber list (dimensions, lengths, quantities, grade)
+1. Your timber list with dimensions, lengths, quantities, and grade

 Step 3: Review and Refine